-Alternatively, you can also complain if your car finance provider has taken the wrong amount in payment, treated you unfairly or its service has been atrocious, then you don't have to suffer in silence.
+Alternatively, you can also complain if your car finance provider has taken the wrong amount in payment, treated you unfairly or its service has been atrocious, you don't have to suffer in silence.
 It's always worth trying to call the lender first to see if it can help, but if not...

 No. If you've found a car that's a couple of years old you can usually finance it with PCP.
 However, interest rates tend to be less competitive.
 This is because cars have largely lost a big chunk of their value, meaning there's little chance of the dealer getting much back on the car.

 Therefore, the interest is the only place dealers can make money from a PCP deal on a used car.

-Don't overstretch yourself, so go for cheaper car if the repayments are too high.
+Don't overstretch yourself, so go for a cheaper car if the repayments are too high.
 Alternatively you can pay a bigger deposit, and spread repayments out over a longer period.

 You're financing the depreciation of the car, so choosing one that holds its value well is another opportunity.
-Also, pay attention to the annual mileage you set – the lower this is, the lower the repayments (though don’t set it low if you won’t stick to it, as over-mileage charges can be hefty).
+Also, pay attention to the annual mileage you set – the lower this is, the lower the repayments will be (though don't set it low if you won't stick to it, as over-mileage charges can be hefty).

-These deals are big business for dealers and represent a popular way for people buying new cars.
+These deals are big business for dealers and represent a popular way for people to buy new cars.

 The final balloon payment means that customers will probably buy another car on PCP rather than pay a big chunk of cash to own the car.
-So a customer could be visiting the same dealer for decades swapping one car for another, with it earning interest each time.
+So a customer could be visiting the same dealer for decades swapping one car for another, with the seller earning interest each time.